 The Perfect Location

 The Hotel St. Bernard at Taos Ski Valley was chosen as the home for the school because of the beauty of the location in the Sangre de Cristo Mountains, the hotel’s excellent facilities, and because it is the perfect distance from the town of Taos – close enough to permit access and far enough to prevent it from being a distraction.
+Owner Jean Mayer welcomed our faculty and students as family.
+His pre-concert dinners became legendary among all who attended them.

 Christopher Costanza, a former student and former instructor (as cellist with the Chicago String Quartet and St Lawrence String Quartet) believes that the school’s location, based in the picturesque mountain setting of Taos Ski Valley, is one of the keys to its success.
 “Having a mountain outside your window is such an inspiring sight,” Costanza commented.
 “You gain inspiration from being tucked away in the mountains, away from the worries of the world, where you can concentrate solely on the music.”